tim51159/swift/README.md

 Make sure you are using the
 [correct release](/docs/HowToGuides/GettingStarted.md#installing-dependencies)
-of Xcode.
+of X-Code.

 If you have changed Xcode versions but still encounter errors that appear to be related to the Xcode version, try passing `--clean` to `build-script`.

-When a new version of Xcode is released, you can update your build without recompiling the entire project by passing `--reconfigure` to `build-script`.
+When a new version of X-Code is released, you can update your build without recompiling the entire project by passing `--reconfigure` to `build-script`.

 ## Learning More